 10. What are the limits of what is possible?

-Not every problem has a solution and even smaller number of problems can be solved with metrics.
+Not every problem has a solution and an even smaller number of problems can be solved with metrics.
 Not everything can be improved through measurement and not everything that can be measure can be improved.
 Often by gather data we end up making problems seem more pressing without actually coming any closer to a solution.
 Metrics have their uses but they are but a single arrow in your leadership quiver.
 Human conversations, patience, humility and warmth may go a long way to smoothing over what databases and spreadsheets only exacerbate.

 Tip: Be clear on what you can and can’t solve.
 You can almost always find ways to make the lives of those you lead more pleasant.